 Consider the following essential key categories:

-Communication tools are those that provide the link between a freelancer and his clients or customers.
-Technology has provided many options to choose from in this category, such as live chat and social media.
+Communication tools are those that connect freelancers with their clients or customers.
+Technology has expanded the options in this category to include live chat and social media.

-Having a seamless method of communication allows the freelancer to better respond to the needs of their customers and, therefore, build and maintain close relationships.
+Having a seamless communication method allows freelancers to better respond to customer needs and, in turn, build and maintain close relationships.
 These bonds will form the foundation of business growth in the future.

 - Features to Look For

-An effective communication tool needs to exhibit all the modern forms of communication, such as live chat, video calls, and message scheduling.
+An effective communication tool must support modern channels, including live chat, video calls, and message scheduling.
 Easy integration with calendars and other tools is also vital to maintain a smooth workflow.

 - Examples